-Lasha Shakulashvili is the Isaac Bashevis Singer Fellow 2021/2022 and a recent graduate of the Paideia - The European Institute for Jewish Studies in Sweden.
+Lasha Shakulashvili is a Isaac Bashevis Singer Fellow 2021/2022 and a recent graduate of the Paideia - The European Institute for Jewish Studies in Sweden.
 He has also graduated from the Yiddish program under the Oxford School of Rare Jewish Languages at the University of Oxford.
-Moreover, Lasha has worked for the Permanent Mission of Georgia to the United Nations and holds the European Union-supported prize on diversity reporting.

 Choose your contribution amount

 With your contribution you will also be donating to the Jewish Language Project of the Hebrew Union College.